ArthurZhangChi/NUS_EE5311/README.md

 ## 📄 License

-This project is for academic purposes (EE5311 CA1 assignment).
+This project is for academic purposes (EE5311 CA1).